RaeWilliams19/bday-fact-generator/README.md

 # Birthday Fact Generator
-A small one day project, which was created on and inspired by my birthday (March 14th).
+A one day project, which was created on and inspired by my birthday (March 14th).

 User inputs their birthday in the format mm/dd and an API call is made to http://numbersapi.com which generate facts for:
 * The date - what happened in history.